 Advantages of Structural Health Monitoring

-- Allows you to identify the critical and warning signs and convey it to the concerned authorities before it becomes a casualty.
+1. Allows you to identify the critical and warning signs and convey them to the concerned authorities before they become a casualty.

-- It helps to understand the future behaviour of the structure and plan the maintenance programs accordingly.
+6. It helps to understand the future behavior of the structure and plan the maintenance programs accordingly.

-- Structural health monitoring helps to determine the effects of natural calamities such as earthquake, flooding etc. on the structure.
+7. Structural health monitoring helps to determine the effects of natural calamities such as earthquakes, flooding, etc. on the structure.

 Instrumentation & Monitoring Solutions for Structural Health Monitoring